-This course highlights the collaboration between school health and public health.
-Acquire the knowledge and health/social emotional skill to teach children to develop and maintain healthy behaviors, to identify public and community health agencies, access resources, and identify prevention practices youth need to protect themselves, their families, and communities from life-threatening and disabling conditions.
-Assessments include case studies, discussion questions, a literature review, and an Advocacy Project.
-Course assessments are aligned with MA PSTs and SMKs.
-Pre-practicum experience is not required.
+The course highlights the collaboration between school health and public health.
+Acquire the knowledge and health/social-emotional skills to teach children to develop and maintain healthy behaviors, to identify public and community health agencies, access resources, and identify prevention practices youth need to protect themselves, their families, and communities from life-threatening and disabling conditions.
+Assessments include case studies, discussion questions, and a literature review.
+The key assessment is an advocacy project.